Useful Romanian Phrases for Travel

 One phrase I thought I’d need for sure was ‘Can I try this on?’ – turns out, you don’t usually ask to try clothes on in Romanian stores, you can just go into the dressing room.
 Still, I always ask just to be on the safe side.

 If you find yourself in a small town shop, it’s best to check beforehand whether or not they accept credit cards.
-These basic Romanian shopping phrases are helpful if you find yourself with lost luggage and need to do some impromptu clothes shopping!

 Can I pay with credit card?Pot să plătesc cu cardul de credit?